barrekt/mt-terraform/README.md

 Managing mutable control planes such as manually changing an OS config, cloud control plane, by creating artifacts with a desired state of a configuration so that we can deployments back to a known state.
 By combining version control (Git) with infrastructure as code (Terraform), we have a full history of artifacts of desired states.

+<b>Encapsulation</b> - fundamental concept of object-orientated programming, refers to the bundling of data & methods that operate on that data within a single unit, typically a class.
+Direct access to some of an object's components are restricted, which can help prevent unintended interference.

+Terraform works by encapsulating functionality inside of your terraform modules.